Ford Everest

 The Ford Everest is a mid-size SUV produced by the Ford Motor Company since 2003.
-Developed and destined mainly for the Asia-Pacific region with production centered in Thailand, the first-generation Everest is based on the Mazda-based Ford Ranger pickup truck, while the following generations are based on the globally-marketed T6 Ranger.
+Developed and destined mainly for the Asia-Pacific region with production centered in Thailand, the first-generation Everest is derived from the Mazda-based Ford Ranger pickup truck, while the following generations are based on the globally-marketed T6 Ranger.
 Unlike the Ranger which was paralleled with the Mazda B series or BT-50 until 2020, the Everest has no Mazda equivalent, as it was seen as unfitting for the brand.

 In India, the Everest was marketed as the Ford Endeavour to avoid legal issues due to the existence of a spice-making brand with the same name in the country.